Optimizing for Business and Personal Profits, with Joe DiSanto – Episode 65.

 Looking at Your Profits Holistically

-Owning a business is great, but what is the actual point if you don’t recieve any money at the end of the year?!
+Owning a business is great, but what is the actual point if you don’t receive any money at the end of the year?!
 This is why Joe currently devotes himself to not only helping his clients manage their business finance but also educating them regarding their personal finances.
 After all, they’re inextricably linked.

 “If you are one of three owners, all the net really becomes your money… Money enters your life at the company, but it only becomes real when you’re filing your tax return and you’re realizing, ‘Okay, I actually made this much money for myself.
 It’s in my bank account – that’s what I’m going to use to plan for my retirement…”